 - In Duck Dodgers 64, any level where Dodgers would drift into space has him flying around for a few moments before immediately imploding.

 - An underwater example can be found in Ecco the Dolphin II: Tides Of Time, where Vortex drones explode if they get too close to the surface.
 Neither Ecco nor any other creature has a similar risk of decompression.
 Slightly Truth in Television: deep-sea fish have evolved to live under high pressure and consequently do not react at all well to pressure significantly higher in the water column: deep-sea fish brought to the surface usually have bulging eyes and their swim bladders protruding from their mouths.
 They don't explode, though.

 - In the Mothership Zeta add-on for Fallout 3, at one point you need to depressurize a section of the ship and walk through it wearing a space suit.
 However, if you do not wear the suit, or remove it while inside, Your Head Asplode.

-- Referenced in Ratchet & Clank - Tools of Destruction:
+- Referenced in Ratchet & Clank Future: Tools of Destruction:

 - Conceivably, Vader's lightsaber through Starkiller's chest immediately prior might have been responsible for emptying his lungs, thus saving his life.

 - The Unreal Tournament map "DM-Pressure" has a room that works this way.
 Pushing a button outside the room causes it to seal up and depressurize, causing anyone trapped inside to swell up and eventually explode.
 There are goodies in the room meant to lure players and bots inside.